By: Marilyn L. Davis

 Once you start to isolate your Self-Defeating Behaviors, you will notice a pattern.
 Let us assume that you are arrogant and think that your way is always right or do not like people telling you what to do.

 To change your self-defeating behaviors, you first have to name them and then decide whether to continue operating from them, and this is the critical choice.

 What Do These Self-defeating Behaviors Cost?

-People often think in terms of monetary costs; however, a cost is a sacrifice, price, extra labor, effort, or expense.
+People often think about monetary costs; however, a cost is a sacrifice, price, extra labor, effort, or expense.
 It is not just about money, but something we value that we are sacrificing, like: